 But if your dog is down in the dumps from an acute case of stomach upset, applying the ancient wisdom of TCM food therapy can help balance his qi — and get him back on his feet — faster.

-Tell us: What do you feed your dog when he has diarrhea or other stomach issues?
+Tell us: What do you feed a dog with diarrhea or other stomach issues?
 What foods have worked for you?

 Thumbnail: Photography ©Lindsay_Helms| Getty Images.